lwenxuan420-lgtm/AI-Voice-Safety-Agent/README.md

 This was useful for model experimentation, but real-world evaluation revealed limitations.

-### Current System
+### Current Version

-The system gradually evolved into:
+The current system implements a broader workflow:

 ```text
 Suspicious Audio